-effectiveThetas,Compensatory,OffsetConjunctive,calcDNTable,calcDSTable,calcDPCTable,expand.grid getTableStates Gets meta data about a conditional probability table.
+effectiveThetas,Compensatory,OffsetConjunctive,calcDNTable,calcDSTable,calcDPCTable,expand.grid getTableStates table A conditional probability table expressed as a data frame.

 Fetches the names of the parent variables, or the names of the states of the child variable from a conditional probability table.